Dynatrace/openkit-java/README.md

 ### OpenKit

-The `OpenKit` interface is responsible for getting and setting application relevant information, e.g. the application's version and device specific information.
+An `OpenKit` instance is responsible for getting and setting application relevant information, e.g. the application's version and device specific information.
 Furthermore the `OpenKit` is responsible for creating user sessions (see `Session`).